 Once we have found you, the perfect candidate for an open source job role, we need to ensure that the company is the right match for you and you are the right match for the company – it’s how we make sure you’ll be happy to wake up on Mondays, and the company will be happy to see you there!
 Part of this process is understanding how hiring managers think and what they are looking for in an open source job candidate.

 We have further talks to come including workshops on Agile, one of our client’s specific products and the infrastructure behind it, and plenty on Linux!

-Each of these talks and workshops are being delivered by leading industry figures with our open source recruitment team already reaping many benefits from them.
+Each of these talks and workshops is being delivered by leading industry figures with our open-source recruitment team already reaping many benefits from them.